 Alternatives to maximum benefit pet insurance

-- Accident only pet insurance - Accident only pet insurance covers your pet for any injuries sustained from an accident.
+Accident-only pet insurance covers your pet for any injuries sustained from an accident.
 It does not offer cover for any illnesses.
+For more information on accident-only pet insurance read our article, 'Accident-only pet insurance explained'.